Every diffeomorphism is a total renormalization of a close to identity map: Plugins and Pluggable dynamics

 To conclude it suffices to embed $\T\times M$ into the interior of $\B^n$ and extend $\tilde g$ then the diffeomorphism $\tilde{g}$ to a diffeomorphism $g$ of $\B^n$ that is close to $\id$. \end{proof}

-The following enables to localize nearby the identity the existence of some ergodic properties: \begin{proposition} Let $g$ be a plugin of step $\sigma$ and $G$ its output.
+The following enables us to localize near the identity the existence of some ergodic properties: \begin{proposition} Let $g$ be a plugin of step $\sigma$ and $G$ its output.
 Then there is a canonical bijection $\mu_g\to \mu_G$ between $G$-invariant probability measures and $g$-invariant probability measures:

 Moreover: \begin{enumerate} \item $ \mu_g$ is ergodic iff $\mu_G $ is ergodic, \item $ \mu_g$ is hyperbolic iff $\mu_G $ is hyperbolic. \item $\mu_g$ is a smooth volume form iff $\mu_G $ is a smooth volume form, \end{enumerate} \end{proposition} \begin{proof} We recall that $H_\sigma$ conjugates $G$ with the first return time $g^\tau$ of $g$ in $\Delta$.
 Then it is sufficient to prove the analogous properties for the following classical bijection between $g^\tau$-invariant probability measures and $g$-invariant probability measures: